terraform-providers/terraform-provider-opc/website/docs/r/opc_compute_orchestrated_instance.html.markdown

 page_title: "Oracle: opc_compute_orchestrated_instance"
 sidebar_current: "docs-opc-resource-orchestrated-instance"
 description: |-
-  Creates and manages an Orchestration containing a number of instances in an OPC identity domain.
+  Creates and manages an Orchestration containing a number of instances in an Oracle Cloud Infrastructure Compute Classic identity domain.
 ---

 # opc\_compute\_orchestrated\_instance

-The `opc_compute_orchestrated_instance` resource creates and manages an orchestration containing a number of instances in an OPC identity domain.
+The `opc_compute_orchestrated_instance` resource creates and manages an orchestration containing a number of instances in an Oracle Cloud Infrastructure Compute Classic identity domain.

 ## Example Usage